Standard Operating Procedures – A complete guide! – Format & Writing Style

 - A picture paints a thousand words - Break up large chunks of texts with diagrams and flowcharts.

-We are now in a position where we fully understand what we are trying to achieve, who our audience is, who the contributors are, and how we will layout the document.
+Now we are in a position where we fully understand what we are trying to achieve.
+We know who our audience is, who the contributors are, and how we will layout the document.
 The next step is to write the SOP.

 Using a Collaborative environment to create your SOP